anoadragon453/nio-template/README.md

 directly to the bot.
 The `process` command is then called for the bot to act on that command.

+### `message_responses.py`

+Where responses to messages that are posted in a room (but not necessarily directed at the bot) are specified. `callbacks.py` will listen for messages in rooms the bot is in, and upon receiving one will create a new `Message` object (which contains the message text, amongst other things) and calls `process()` on it, which can send a message to the room as it sees fit.

+A good example of this would be a Github bot that listens for people mentioning issue numbers in chat (e.g. "We should fix #123"), and the bot sending messages to the room immediately afterwards with the issue name and link.

 ### `chat_functions.py`

 A separate file to hold helper methods related to messaging.
 Mostly just for